site2site/site2site.github.io/lectures/week3/physicaldigital.md

 *	![Resistor melting](http://upload.wikimedia.org/wikipedia/commons/e/e6/Resistor.jpg))

-### Resistors are typically made of a resin-fixed mixture of carbon and ceramic, the ratio of which determines the amount of resistance, which is registered by a color coding system on the resistor and measured in Ohms (&Omega;).
+### Resistors are typically made of a resin-fixed mixture of carbon and ceramic, the ratio of which determines the amount of resistance, which is registered by a color coding system and measured in Ohms (&Omega;).

 *	![4 band resistor value guide](https://www.dlsweb.rmit.edu.au/toolbox/electrotech/toolbox1204/resources/01principles/04properties/images/4band.gif)